akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 Press RETURN to stop...
 ```

-The command above will start an Akka Http server.
+The command above will start an Akka HTTP server.
 We will look at how to invoke the available endpoints of the server later in this guide.

-Congratulations, you just ran your first Akka Http app.
+Congratulations, you just ran your first Akka HTTP app.
 Now take a look at what happened under the covers.

 ## What Hello World does